THE SUNDERLAND SITE - PAGE 004

 I particularly like the 'atmospheric' 1950s night image at left of Queen Alexandra Bridge.
 Thanks to Phil Bowden who posted the item on 'Sunderland in Pictures' on Facebook.

-It would be good to show that last 'under construction' image in a large size on this page.
-And hopefully, some day, that will be possible.
-In the meantime however, we do have other images of the bridge under construction.
+We do have other images of the bridge under construction.
 The first is most of the image that was reproduced on page 15 of the 'Sunderland Year Book 1909', as provided above.
 The second is the image that appeared on page 17 of that same publication, but in rather better quality.
 And the third is the image that was reproduced on page 18 of the 'Sunderland Year Book 1909'.
 All appear on this page thanks to Clive Ketley.